Robert Lustig and The Men Who Made Us Fat

 In 1947, Keys commenced the Minnesota Business and Professional Men Study to determine why apparently healthy middle-age men were dying from heart attacks.
 A number of variables were examined, with serum cholesterol being the most significant variable.

-Keys performed studies with his wife, Margaret, in Naples and Rome in 1952.
+Keys performed studies with his wife, Margaret, in Naples, Rome and Madrid in 1952.

-In 1955, Bronte-Stewart, Ancel and Margaret Keys and colleagues published a paper examining serum cholesterol, diet, income and cardiovascular mortality in Europeans, “Coloured” and Bantu groups in Cape Town.
+In 1955, Brian Bronte-Stewart, John Block (professor of medicine at University of Cape Town), Ancel and Margaret Keys and colleagues published a paper examining serum cholesterol, diet, income and cardiovascular mortality in Europeans, “Coloured” and Bantu groups in Cape Town.
+6

-A number of researchers (J Groen, LW Kinsell, EH Ahrens, A Keys, JM Beveridge and B Bronte-Stewart) studied the relationship of saturated fat to serum cholesterol during the 1950s.
+A number of researchers (J Groen, LW Kinsell, EH Ahrens, A Keys, JM Beveridge and B Bronte-Stewart) studied the relationship of saturated fat to serum cholesterol during the 1950s using controlled feeding studies.

 Lustig’s admiration for Yudkin is unfounded.
 Yudkin was unable to produce the data to support his contention that sugar causes heart disease.